DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-4-ect-classroom-practice.md

 - Respond to any questions they have, especially in relation to the subject knowledge of the lesson, and check that you are both clear on your roles and how you will work together in the lesson.
 - Seek support from your mentor if there are logistical factors that make shared planning difficult.

-### Pupils’ investment in learning
+### Pupils' investment in learning

 The TA and other adults often build long-term relationships with pupils and therefore understand their prior experiences of success and failure.
 Identify a pupil or group of pupils who the TA knows well and ask them:

 - What prior successes has the pupil experienced?
 - What prior failures?
-- What have you learned about the pupil’s learning based on this?
+- What have you learned about the pupil's learning based on this?
 - What conversations could we have with pupils to help them articulate their long-term goals?
 - How could we use this information in our lessons to help the pupil to experience greater success in their learning?

 ### Supplementing teacher support

-The TA and other adults should be given constructive, concrete roles in pupils’ learning.
-Their role should not be just “manage Josie’s behaviour” or “sit with Sun-Yee”.
+The TA and other adults should be given constructive, concrete roles in pupils' learning.
+Their role should not be just “manage Josie's behaviour” or “sit with Sun-Yee”.
 Instead, plan their role to be one or more of:

 - Working with pupils as a “talk partner” to discuss thinking and answers.
 - Providing appropriate scaffolding using the “least first” principle (see Mentor Handout 6.5b).
 - Supporting pupils to help them make improvements to work based on your feedback.
 - Challenging the learning of pupils who are achieving well by asking them to explain their answers to questions.
-- Recording evidence of pupils’ responses to aid assessment.
+- Recording evidence of pupils' responses to aid assessment.
 - Following up learning from last session with specific targeted questions, which you write together.
 - Working as part of a “double act” with you to address misconceptions or worked examples, such as the TA asking you further questions to help you model how to find the answer to a problem, working from a script you have devised together before the lesson.

 ### Using information from assessment

-The TA and other adults will gain vital information about pupils’ learning.
+The TA and other adults will gain vital information about pupils' learning.
 Find out about this by:

 - Arranging a time soon after each lesson/day for brief, informal feedback about pupil learning.
 Together use this time to identify achievement in relation to intended learning and appropriate next steps.
 - Arranging a regular time once every half term for a longer feedback and review session.
 Use this to jointly agree targets for pupils for the next period.